COSC-499-W2023/year-long-project-team-4/README.md

 Then create a .env file in ```year-long-project-team4/app```directory following this example structure:
 ```
+# If not required to SSH into ec2 - this can be blank
 SSH = "True"/"False" - This flags if you need to SSH into your database or not.
 SSHUSER=User name that your .pem was given - Default appears to be Ubuntu
 KEYPATH=Path to your .pem file for ssh'ing into your ec2
+EC2_ADDRESS=IP address of your ec2 (Public ipv4)

+# Database Information
 ADDRESS=Endpoint of your AWS RDS
 PORT=For your RDS - the default is 3306
-EC2_ADDRESS=IP address of your ec2 (Public ipv4)

 DBUSER=DATABASE USER NAME
 PASS= Password for the user
 HOST=IP of the database (127.0.0.1)
 MYDB=Database name
+TESTDB=Test database name (not production)

 BUCKETNAME= S3 bucket name

+# Test is for test database & avoid using production DB, Local flag is to mimic AWS properties such as S3 bucket, and avoiding Email.
+However no Face blurring.
 TEST=True/False - Uses test database & test options (This assumes you have a development and production database.
 For simplicity of getting this just running, set Test to False.
 LOCAL= True/False - Use this to mimic S3 locally

-# These below are to be grabbed from the AWS Console.
-These are needed for Email to work (along side AWS CLI) or if you do not have AWS CLI then these keys are needed.
+# Required for AWS calls
 ACCESSKEY=''
 SECRETKEY=''
 SESSTOKEN=''